sun-heqi/Hot2Mol/README.md

 Download the model files from the [release page](https://github.com/sun-heqi/Hot2Mol/releases/tag/v1.0).
 Save to `Hot2Mol/pretrained_model` folder

+Unzip `Test_PPI.zip` to obtain all testing PPI target structures.

 ### Prepare pharmacophore hypotheses

 The input to Hot2Mol should be a pharmacophore hypothesis based on the "hot-spot" residues of a PPI target.
 The first step is to identify the top three hot-spot residues.
 This can be achieved using docking methods such as [HawkDock](http://cadd.zju.edu.cn/hawkdock/), which calculates residue-specific binding energies via MM/GBSA.
 From these results, the residues contributing most to binding energy can be selected.
 Alternatively, hot-spot residues can be identified through literature research.
 For instance, in the MDM2/p53 interaction, the key hot-spots are Leu26, Trp23, and Phe19 on the p53 peptide.

-A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and 3D coordinates in the last three columns.
-See `data/1z92_IL2R.posp` for an example.
+A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and spatial coordinates in the last three columns.
+See `1z92_IL2R.posp` in `Test_PPI/IL-2:IL-2R/`  for an example.

 **Supported pharmacophore types**:
 - AROM: aromatic ring